esdcskp-edscpcs/skp/_guides/create-self-signed-certs-win10.md

 2. Once the certificate is created, you should copy it to the Trusted Root Certification Authorities store.

-3. Using Cortana search in Windows 10, type "certificate" until you see the "Manage computer certificates" option and open it as an Administrator.
+3. Using Cortana search in Windows 10, type "certlm.msc" and **run it as an Administrator**.

 4. In the left panel, navigate to Certificates - Local Computer → Personal → Certificates